N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

  m 16:39:20 ethminer 0:00 A0 0.00 h - cu0 0.00 62C 30% 188.24W, cu1 0.00 57C 49% 51.91W
 ```

-If it is the case, congratulation, you are now mining Ethereum on you computer thanks to Docker !
-There was no need to install `kmod`, `git`, `cmake`, `perl`, etc... or even the CUDA Toolkit, everything was taken care of in the building of the docker image !
+If it is the case, **congratulation**!
+You are now mining Ethereum on your computer thanks to Docker!
+There was no need to install `kmod`, `git`, `cmake`, `perl`, etc... or even the CUDA Toolkit.
+Everything was done while building the docker image!

-If for whatever reason you want to stop the container, simply run `docker stop my_ethminer` and `docker start my_ethminer` to start it back.
+If you want to stop the container, simply run `docker stop my_ethminer` and `docker start my_ethminer` to start it back.